genardginoy/laravel_backend/README.md

 * Update the existing todo under a user
 * Delete a specific todo under a user

+### Article Resource

+* Read the list of article under a user
+* Read a specific article under a user
+* Create a new article under a user
+* Update the existing article under a user
+* Delete a specific article under a user

 ### Comment Resource

 * Read the list of comment under a todo item